NEW – Our Clinic Now Provides Rabbit Care

-Hastings Veterinary Clinic in Burnaby, BC takes your pet rabbit’s needs seriously.
+Hastings Veterinary Hospital in Burnaby, BC takes your pet rabbit’s needs seriously.
 We pride ourselves in making our patients’ checkups as stress-free as possible.
 Surgical services when required are also provided for, such as general surgery and routine rabbit spaying and neutering.
 With our digital radiology equipment we are able to offer on-site x-rays for diagnostics when your pet rabbit is ill or injured.
 With our in‐house pharmacy, we are able to assist with finding the right medication to help with any potential illness that may affect your rabbit.

 Rabbits Can Benefit Greatly from Routine Checkups

 Like cats and dogs, taking care of a rabbit will require visiting your veterinarian for routine checkups about once a year.
 Regular exams and checkups will benefit both you and your rabbit by identifying and catching early signs of illnesses and health problems.
 Baby and adult rabbits cannot tell you what is wrong with them, so early detection during an exam can often save your pet from unnecessary suffering, as well as save you money with early treatment.

 During a checkup, we will examine the following:

 - Heart – to detect murmurs and ensure your rabbit has a healthy heart.

 - Lungs – to listen for any unusual sounds